vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 [click]

-Of course, much like our application layer, this is where we access our domain and infrastructure layers.

 [click]

 And what I have found, is that by pushing a lot of the thought process right up to the presentation layer, it causes almost a sense of revulsion when you start seeing the sort of code that absolutely could go into the domain layer.